A North Carolina Concealed Handgun Permit does not let you carry everywhere. The statute that grants the CHP, N.C. Gen. Stat. § 14-415.11(c), opens...

 "On any private premises where notice that carrying a concealed handgun is prohibited by the posting of a conspicuous notice or statement by the person in legal possession or control of the premises."

-Violation is an infraction under G.S.
-14-415.21(a) and may carry a fine of up to $500; in lieu of paying the fine, the person may surrender the permit.
-Posted private premises also create separate trespass exposure under Chapter 14, Article 22B if you remain after notice.
+Violation is an infraction under § 14-415.21 in the first instance.
+Posted private premises also trigger trespass exposure under Chapter 14, Article 22B if you remain after notice.
 This is the carve-out that lets private businesses (restaurants, retailers, places of worship, private workplaces) opt out of CHP carry.

-A separate but related rule lives in G.S.
-14-415.11(c2): "It shall be unlawful for a person, with or without a permit, to carry a concealed handgun while consuming alcohol or at any time while the person has remaining in the person's body any alcohol or in the person's blood a controlled substance previously consumed."
+A separate but related rule lives in § 14-415.11(c2): "It shall be unlawful for a person, with or without a permit, to carry a concealed handgun while consuming alcohol or at any time while the person has remaining in the person's body any alcohol or in the person's blood a controlled substance previously consumed."

 The exceptions:

-Section 14-415.11(c) opens with "Except as provided in G.S.
+Section 14-415.11(c) opens with the phrase "Except as provided in G.S.
 14-415.27."
-That cross-reference is to a list of official-status categories who, "notwithstanding G.S.
-14-415.11(c)," are not subject to the (c) area prohibitions and may carry concealed in those areas "unless otherwise prohibited by federal law."
+That cross-reference is to a list of ten official-status categories who carry concealed in areas the rest of the CHP-holder population may not, "unless otherwise prohibited by federal law."

-The categories are:
+The ten categories are:

 A Chapter 50B domestic-violence protective order can independently restrict your right to possess or carry firearms.
-The court issuing the order has authority under Chapter 50B to order the surrender of firearms while the order is in effect and to prohibit possession during that period.
-A qualifying 50B order also triggers federal prohibited-person status under 18 U.S.C.
-922(g)(8) for as long as the order is in effect.
+The court issuing the order has statutory authority under Chapter 50B to order the surrender of firearms while the order is in effect and to prohibit possession during that period.
+A 50B order also triggers federal prohibited-person status under 18 U.S.C. § 922(g)(8) for as long as the order is in effect.
 If a 50B order has been entered against you, the order itself can convert otherwise lawful locations (your home, your vehicle, public spaces) into prohibited places for carry purposes.
 The RED_FLAG and APPLICATION_PROCESS sections cover the disqualifier mechanics in more detail.

 A few practical clarifications about posted-premises rules.